norlab/LIS-546-SPR2021/content/emerging-topics.md

 >One of the biggest trends in natural language processing (NLP) has been the increasing size of language models (LMs) as measured by the number of parameters and size of training data. (p.
 610)

-Here the authors are referring to two parts of natural languague processing, models and datasets:
+Here the authors are referring to two pieces of natural languague processing, *models* and *datasets*:

-1. [Language **models**](https://en.wikipedia.org/wiki/Language_model), which are calcualtions of the probabilistic relationships between words, that are
+1. [Language **models**](https://en.wikipedia.org/wiki/Language_model), which are calculations of probabilistic relationships between words, that are
 2. "[trained](https://www.techopedia.com/definition/33181/training-data)" on **datasets** full of natural language examples.
-These datasets can come from anywhere in which there are vast quantities of spoken or written language to harvest (books, emails, tweets, reddit posts, blogs, on and on).
+These datasets can come from anywhere in which there is spoken or written language to extract (books, emails, tweets, reddit posts, blogs, on and on).

 In this instance they are specifically referring to the computational and storage size of language models.
 The datasets themselves are large, and then the probability modeling on top of the large datasets can be extremely resource intensive (in energy consumption, memory consumption, CPU workload, etc.).